emilyfriedman8/DS-2002-Capstone-Final-Submission/README.md

 ## Key Takeaways

-- Data cleaning is critical—small inconsistencies can significantly distort results
+- Data cleaning is critical and small inconsistencies can significantly distort results
 - Cloud pipelines improve collaboration but require careful path management
 - Real-world data is messy, and building robust pipelines is essential for reliable analysis